 Visiting Peterhof Palace with an English-speaking guide

 The advantage of guided group tours is that there is often room even in the high tourist season.
-You can find guided group tours with the GetYourGuide platform.

 The Peterhof Palace provides a practical sheet in English and Russian which lists the prices and times for each pavilion, museum or palace which depends on it.
 Please note, the Oranienbaum Palace depends on Peterhof, you will also find the details of this palace on this sheet.
 It is very comprehensive, but you can get lost in it.
 Download the sheet from the official website.